JohnCervantes/dexter/README.md

 ## https://dexternewblood.com

 ## what is this project about?
-+ A fan-made website for promoting a popular TV show called dexter.
++ A fan-made website that is intended to promote Dexter: New Blood and the original Dexter TV series.

 ## Technologies used: